How to Build a PC in Japan

 Searching for Cheap Components

 You have two choices.
-Look online at stores such as RS or visit a local tech retailer.
+Look online or visit a local tech retailer.
 Bic Camera sells PC parts, but if you need more specialist stuff, visit a PC specialty store such as Dospara.
 You may also be able to source second-hand graphics cards and other parts on tech forums or online auction sites such as eBay.

 Choose Your Core Parts